-The Academic Board is an objective, professional body which takes an overview of the school and its courses of instruction in relation to current and anticipated developments in the arts entertainment industry and in arts education generally.
-Its members are drawn from the arts entertainment industry, as well as related fields of education and educational management.
+The Academic Board is an objective, professional body which takes an overview of the school and its courses of instruction in relation to current and anticipated developments in the arts entertainment industry and in the arts education sector.
+Its members selected from the arts entertainment industry, as well as related fields of education and educational management.